Agencies Responsible for regulating drones in the Republic of Estonia

 - Upon registration, you will receive a unique Operator Registration number which you MUST attach to your drone.
 If you have several drones, the same number must be attached to all of them.

-- If you already conducted operations in another EU country before going to Estonia, you must not register again.
-You always register to the first non-EU country you have conducted flights
+- You must not register again if you have already conducted operations in another EU country before going to Estonia.
+You always register to the first non-EU country you have conducted flights.

 Remote Pilot Certificate (Non-EU Residents)